 Reflecting – right up there with writing – but just time and space to daydream, reflect, do nothing, Make a little time for this every day and notice how it transforms you

 Playing games – yes, we’ll be playing silly board games for sure.
+It is August after all!
 It’s a great way to connect and have fun.

 Digital detox – I plan to stay off social media and just be off my phone a lot more.
 I’ve downloaded some great podcasts and mindfulness recordings instead.
 Regular time OUT of your day and OFF social media and phones is probably one of the best things we can do and we don’t need to be on holiday to do it.

 We need to take time for ourselves.
 We need to prioritise and normalise self-care.
 It is not selfish to fill your bucket first because if you don’t, you will soon have nothing left to give to others.
 Renewal and refreshing are vital – even if you are working this August, make time for YOU.